 If you are claiming benefits as a dependent, OCCC Veterans Services will need a copy of your letter of eligibility from the Department of Veterans Affairs, or the eligible veteran's claim number or social security number.

-Your Academic Advisor must approve your classes on the OCCC Veteran Enrollment Information Sheet each semester that you enroll and the OCCC Veterans Services will need a copy.
+Your Academic Advisor must approve all of your classes on the OCCC Veteran Enrollment Information Sheet each semester that you enroll and the OCCC Veterans Services will need a copy.
+VA education benefits will not pay

 Each semester that you are enrolled, OCCC Veterans Services will need copies of your class schedule and your transcript.